 While Karin's mind fast approaches a conclusion that her heart reached long ago, Toshiro's mind is swamped with conflict that his heart is exacerbating.

 He knows he has a choice to make, and he knows that he has to make it right now.
-Should he can bring his mouth just a little bit closer to hers and bridge that torturously small space, like his heart and body are screaming at him to do.
+Should he bring his mouth just a little bit closer to hers and bridge that torturously small space, like his heart and body are screaming at him to do.

-Can he bring himself to do it?
+Can he bring himself to take the risk?

 If he can… if he does give in… then it will be the most selfish thing he has ever done in his life.